Machine Learning & Computational Biology

 I am a Ph.D. candidate in the Computer Science Faculty at the Technion (Haifa, Israel), under the supervision of Prof. Tomer Shlomi.
-I am passionate about cancer research, aiming to combine multiple cancer ‘omics’ data in order to reveal cancer mechanisms for personalized treatment and diagnosis.
+I am passionate about cancer research, aiming to combine high-throughput data analysis with dedicated algorithms and machine learning approaches in order to reveal cancer mechanisms for personalized treatment and diagnosis.

 In the Shlomi lab, we study how cellular metabolism is rewired in cancer cells and how this can be exploited for cancer diagnosis and treatment.
 Towards this end, we combine quantitative experimental approaches with computational modeling.

 In my research, I work on the development of computational methods for cancer genomics and metabolomics analysis, using publicly available genomics and metabolomics data or using mass-spectrometry-based metabolomics data generated in our lab.
 Utilizing machine-learning approaches, we aim to develop fast and sensitive early cancer diagnosis methods and to understand cancer cell mechanisms following gene perturbations or drug treatments.

 Learn more about my work by checking out my current projects and past publications.